 Credibility is a vital, and credibility in a subject like this is even more so.
 Estulin has done an absolutely outstanding job in piecing this together.

 You are implored because nobody else is looking out for your well being.
-This book gives your mind range and versatility in order to deal with what’s already here, and what’s worse, what’s coming.
+This book gives your mind the range and versatility it needs in order to deal with what’s already here, and what’s worse, what’s coming.

 Be mindful, because social engineering is nigh everywhere.
 No, that’s not exaggeration, that’s a fact.
 This book makes that very crystal clear.